N-end rule: Chloroplasts

 There are several reasons why it is possible that the N-end rule functions in the chloroplast organelle of plant cells as well.
 The first piece of evidence comes from the endosymbiotic theory which encompasses the idea that chloroplasts are derived from cyanobacteria, photosynthetic organisms that can convert light into energy.
 It is thought that the chloroplast developed from an endosymbiosis between a eukaryotic cell and a cyanobacterium, because chloroplasts share several features with the bacterium, including photosynthetic capabilities.
 The bacterial N-end rule is already well documented; it involves the Clp protease system which consists of the adaptor protein ClpS and the ClpA/P chaperone and protease core.
 A similar Clp system is present in the chloroplast stroma, suggesting that the N-end rule might function similarly in chloroplasts and bacteria.

 Additionally, a 2013 study in Arabidopsis thaliana revealed the protein ClpS1, a possible plastid homolog of the bacterial ClpS recognin.
 ClpS is a bacterial adaptor protein that is responsible for recognizing protein substrates via their N-terminal residues and delivering them to a protease core for degradation.
 This study suggests that ClpS1 is functionally similar to ClpS, also playing a role in substrate recognition via specific N-terminal residues (degrons) like its bacterial counterpart.
 It is posited that upon recognition, ClpS1 binds to these substrate proteins and brings them to the ClpC chaperone of the protease core machinery to initiate degradation.

 In another study, Arabidopsis thaliana stromal proteins were analyzed to determine the relative abundance of specific N-terminal residues.
 This study revealed that Alanine, Serine, Threonine, and Valine were the most abundant N-terminal residues, while Leucine, Phenylalanine, Tryptophan, and Tyrosine (all triggers for degradation in bacteria) were among the residues that were rarely detected.

 Furthermore, an affinity assay using ClpS1 and N-terminal residues was performed to determine whether ClpS1 did indeed have specific binding partners.
 This study revealed that Phenylalanine and Tryptophan bind specifically to ClpS1, making them prime candidates for N-degrons in chloroplasts.

 Further research is currently being conducted to confirm whether the N-end rule operates in chloroplasts.

 Apicoplast

 An apicoplast is a derived non-photosynthetic plastid found in most Apicomplexa, including Toxoplasma gondii, Plasmodium falciparum and other Plasmodium spp. (parasites causing malaria).
-Similar to plants, several Apicomplexan species, including Plasmodium falciparum contain all of the necessary components required for a Apicoplast-localized Clp-protease, including a potential homolog of the bacterial ClpS N-recognin.
-In vitro data demonstrate that Plasmodium falciparum ClpS is able to recognize a variety of N-terminal primary destabilizing residues, not only the classic bacterial Primary destabilizing residues (leucine, phenylalanine, tyrosine and tryptophan) but also N-terminal Isoleucine and hence exhibits broad specificity (in comparison to its bacterial counterpart).
+Similar to plants, several Apicomplexan species, including Plasmodium falciparum contain all of the necessary components required for an apicoplast-localized Clp-protease, including a potential homolog of the bacterial ClpS N-recognin.
+In vitro data demonstrate that Plasmodium falciparum ClpS is able to recognize a variety of N-terminal primary destabilizing residues, not only the classic bacterial primary destabilizing residues (leucine, phenylalanine, tyrosine and tryptophan) but also N-terminal isoleucine and hence exhibits broad specificity (in comparison to its bacterial counterpart).